Modeling APOKASC-3 red giants: I. The first dredge-up and red giant branch bump: Theoretical models

 \section{Theoretical models}

-We use the Modules for Experiments in Stellar Astrophysics \citep[MESA;][]{Paxton2011, Paxton2013, Paxton2015, Paxton2018, Paxton2019, Jermyn2023ApJS}\footnote{Specifically, we use MESA r22.11.1.
-There has been a serious bug in the reverse triple-alpha process rate in MESA r22.05.1 and r22.11.1.
+We use the Modules for Experiments in Stellar Astrophysics \citep[MESA;][]{Paxton2011, Paxton2013, Paxton2015, Paxton2018, Paxton2019, Jermyn2023ApJS}, specifically MESA r22.11.1,\footnote{There has been a serious bug in the reverse triple-alpha process rate in MESA r22.05.1 and r22.11.1.
 However, this does not affect our simulations, which end before core helium ignition.} to calculate a suite of stellar models, focusing on their predictions for the FDU and the location of the RGBB.
-We start by setting a benchmark grid and then explore the sensitivity of our results to the choices for input physics.
-Our simulations are modified versions of the MESA test case {\tt 1M\_pre\_ms\_to\_wd}.\footnote{\url{https://docs.mesastar.org/en/release-r22.11.1/test_suite/1M_pre_ms_to_wd.html}} Table~\ref{tab:mesa_params} summarizes different options explored in this work.
+We start by setting a benchmark grid of simulations and then explore the sensitivity of our results to the choices for input physics.
+Our simulations are modified versions of the MESA test case {\tt 1M\_pre\_ms\_to\_wd}.\footnote{\url{https://docs.mesastar.org/en/release-r22.11.1/test_suite/1M_pre_ms_to_wd.html}}